It’s never a bad idea to stockpile ammo.

 This is especially true if you live in a humid climate like the Southeastern United States.

 The biggest problem caused by humidity or excess moisture is corrosion.
 Prolonged exposure to moisture will cause the casing to become green and corroded.
 That warps the ammo and makes it unsafe to shoot.

-If you don’t have a bunch of spare bottles around, or want something a little more stackable, its hard to go wrong with some plastic Plano ammo cans ($9.00).
+If you don’t have a bunch of spare bottles around or want something a little more stackable, it’s hard to go wrong with some plastic Plano ammo boxes.

-They’re actually cheaper than a Nalgene, and can be stacked, carried, and stored easily.
-They can also easily store boxes of ammo, instead of just loose rounds.
+They can be stacked, carried, and stored easily.
+They can also easily store boxes of ammo instead of just loose rounds.

 Preserving the Shelf Life of Your Ammo